Emmotes/ic_spoilers/docs/dynaheir.md

     "id": 1856,
     "flavour_text": "",
     "description": {
-        "desc": "Minsc gains the Tanking role and is now eligible for this adventure regardless of other restrictions.
+        "desc": "Minsc gains the Tanking role and is eligible for this adventure.
 His base health increases by 200%, and then further increases by 75% for every 50 areas completed in the current adventure, up to area 600.
 All other Champions' health is increased by 25% of Minsc's max health."
     },
     "effect_keys": [
         {